flash-oss/allserver/README.md

      - `400` only if request structure is malformed.
 Never else.
      - `401`/`403` if bad auth.
      - the `200` status code will **always** be returned if the route was found, including unexpected exceptions.
    - gRPC and other protocols should expect the server to reply protocol-level errors if procedure was not found, or the data is malformed.
-Otherwise, returns the object of the same shape otherwise.
+Otherwise, returns the object of the same shape.
 1. **All procedures must accept single argument - JavaScript options object**
    - This makes your (micro)service protocol agnostic.
 1. **Procedures introspection (aka programmatic discovery) should work out of the box**